Dateline: Kuala Lumpur, Malaysia

 Unlike most places in the world, you won’t have much luck finding good real estate buys online in Georgia.
 Property owners frequently don’t update their listings – I’ve even found a property that I purchased listed for sale by the original owner on one of these sites.

 Most of Georgia also uses Facebook near-exclusively.
-Nobody uses Google in Georgia, so you’ll need to wade through Facebook posts in Georgian to make it through the internet there.
+Google doesn’t have such high adoption rates so you’ll need to wade through Facebook posts in Georgian to make it through the internet there.

 You’ll likely need some outside help to conduct your Tbilisi real estate search, but we’ll get to that later.

 You May Be Treated Differently as a Foreigner

 As in most developing countries, foreigners – and especially westerners – are treated a bit differently from locals.